Why Your First Improv Class Shouldn’t Be Scary

 A Friendly Culture Makes All the Difference

-At Third Space Improv, we pride ourselves on creating a warm environment — especially for locals trying improv in St. Augustine for the first time.
+At Third Space Improv, we pride ourselves on creating a warm environment for improv comedy — especially for locals trying improv in St. Augustine for the first time.

 Ready to Try Your First Improv Class in St. Augustine?

-If you’ve been curious about improv but nervous to start, you’re exactly who beginner improv classes are for.
+If you’ve been curious about improv, improv workshops or even musical improv, but nervous to start, you’re exactly who beginner classes are for.

 Your first class doesn’t have to be scary.